 - heart rate

-Your doctor may order a toxicology screening to determine the overall effects of the overdose on your body.
-In the meantime, he or she will give you naloxone.
-This medication prevents the drug from further affecting your central nervous system.
+The emergency room provider may order a toxicology screening to determine the overall effects of the overdose on your body.
+In the meantime, they may give you a drug known as naloxone.
+This medication prevents the opioid from further affecting your central nervous system.
 Your doctor may also place you on oxygen support if the overdose has affected your breathing.

 Complications can arise if you mix alcohol with opioids.
 These include:

 - slowed breathing

 Dependence on opioids may also be a problem.
 Contact your healthcare provider immediately if you have addiction concerns.